Inclusion & Mental Health Team

 Life as Relational Mentor can be very varied and challenging but never boring…

 My role within the school is to promote positive behaviour; it’s about taking the time to listen and talk to the child.
 Most issues on the playground are typical childlike behaviours, sometimes children do show other behaviours which may lead to poor choices.
 In these cases, I will then talk to the class teacher and/ or other members of the SEN and Mental Health and Well-being Teams.
 Between us we can find the best way to help and support the child/children.

 In my role children do come and find me for all sorts of reasons; just for a chat about a worry or a concern they may have.
 Just listening to them is all it takes sometimes.
 Being able to point the child in the right direction or support them to make the right decision in regard to their behaviour is always so rewarding.

-Within the team, we encourage children to follow the school behaviour trail.
-This may lead to formal sanctions, such as a detention but will be closely supported by signposting, if needed, or Restorative Justice work.
+Within the team, we encourage children to follow the school behaviour policy.
+This may lead to formal sanctions, such as time removed from the playground, but this will be closely supported by signposting to other key members of staff if needed or taking part in some Restorative Justice work.

 Sammy Black is our SENCO